backdrop/backdrop-issues/procedures/docs/backdrop-weekly-meeting.md

 1. (Optional) Update the meeting agenda
    * add anything new & exciting
    * remove anything you are not comfortable talking about
+   * see the docs on how to update the agenda

 1. Visit the [YouTube meeting list](https://www.youtube.com/my_live_events)